Piotr1215/design-kit/templates/commands/norm-research.md

 For each component in PLAN.md:
 1. Create one TASK-P1-*.md file in `.claude/specs/$BRANCH/tasks/`
-2. Keep each task 20-40 lines
+2. Keep each task concise and focused (as brief as needed to convey requirements)
 3. Emphasize testing strategy upfront
 4. Ensure 100% parallelism (no cross-task dependencies)
 5. Focus on WHAT to prove, not HOW to code it